 Ross has advised or supported the work of a number of advocacy groups and think tanks that are tied to hawkish "pro-Israel" factions in the United States.
 He has been a member of the board of editors of the Middle East Quarterly, published by Daniel Pipes' Middle East Forum; he was a letter signatory for the now-defunct neoconservative pressure group the Project for the New American Century, which helped build public support for the 2003 invasion of Iraq; he helped found the advocacy group United Against a Nuclear Iran; and he has teamed up with ideologues from organizations like the American Enterprise Institute (AEI) to craft policy approaches toward Tehran's nuclear program and other issues in the region.
 Ross is also the co-chairman of the Iran Task Force of the Jewish Institute for National Security Affairs (JINSA), an advocacy group that promotes relations between the U.S. and Israeli militaries and has been critical of the Obama administration's nuclear negotiations with Iran.

-Ross has been a vocal advocate of leveraging the threat of military action against Iran to exact concessions over its nuclear enrichment program, even as he has defied some of his more hawkish colleagues and conceded that the United States could agree to some degree of nuclear enrichment on Iranian soil as part of a final settlement.
+Ross has long advocated leveraging the threat of military action against Iran to exact concessions over its nuclear enrichment program while conceding that some degree of nuclear enrichment on Iranian soil be permitted.

 As co-chairman of the JINSA Iran Task Force, Ross co-authored a July 2014 JINSA report, which stated that "U.S. diplomatic engagement" with Iran "must be accompanied by greater pressure."
 The report, co-written with fellow Iran-hawks Eric Edelman and Ray Takeyh, was criticized by some observers for providing recommendations that "do not seem to be designed to maximize America's interests, but rather Israel's."